jessieeeee/SimpleOne/README.md

 # api interface list

-Here is a record of the extracted api interface, I intend to learn and hope readers don't use any commercial project, the current listed interface is based on the android version of 4.3.4：
+Here is a record of the extracted api interface, I intend to learn and hope readers don't use these api in any commercial project, the current listed interface is based on the android version of 4.3.4：

 1. one（first page,date=0,more page date=yyyy-MM-dd）